HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### A pipelined CPU

-The first VCPU-32 implementation uses a three stage pipeline model.
+The VCPU-32 reference implementation uses a three stage pipeline model.
 There stages are the **instruction fetch and decode stage**, the **memory access** stage and the **execute** stage.
 This section gives a brief overview on the pipelining considerations using the three-stage model.
 The architecture does not demand that particular model.
 It is just the first implementation of VCPU-32.
 The typical challenges such as structural hazards and data hazards will be identified and discussed.

 - **Instruction fetch and decode**.
 The first stage will fetch the instruction word from memory and decode it.
 There are two parts.
 The first part of the stage will use the instruction address and attempt to fetch the instruction word from the instruction cache.
 At the same time the translation look-aside buffer will be checked whether the virtual to physical translation is available and if so whether the access rights match.
 The second part of the stage will decode the instruction and also read the general registers from the register file.